raspberrypilearning/cd-beginner-unity-sushi/en/step_4.md

     Y = 0.5
     Z = 0.5
 ```
 This doesn't quite look like anything yet, does it?
 To make MazeRobo look like a robot, you'll adjust what `Shades` and `Nose` look like.
-You can control the shape of objects with the **scale** controls.
+You can control the shape of objects with the **Scale** controls.

 + Staying in the **Inspector**, look at the scale controls for `Shades`.
 Set its scale to these values:
 ```